rbw/pysnow/docs/full_examples/fetch.rst

 Multiple records
 ----------------

-The :meth:`pysnow.Response.all` returns a generator that yields records as iterated on.
+The :meth:`pysnow.Response.all` returns a generator iterator, which is iterated on in chunks of 4096 bytes by default.

 .. code-block:: python